Android SDK quick start

 Step 1: Get client credentials

-Client credentials are used to identify your app and generate access tokens for authorizing Transmit requests.
+Client credentials are used to identify your app and generate access tokens for authorizing Mosaic requests.
 To obtain them, you'll need to create an application in the Admin Portal (if you don’t have one yet).

 - From Applications , click Add application .